bmeddeb/gitbench/docs/api/clone-monitoring.md

 ## The `CloneStatus` and `CloneTask` Classes

-GitFleet provides two main classes for tracking clone operations:
+gitbench provides two main classes for tracking clone operations:

 ### CloneStatus